WolvenKit/WolvenKit/README.md

 ---

-This repository was created to demonstrate how the proprietary game engine of CDPR, **REDEngine**, reads and writes file formats, and experiment with how their games running on this engine (**The Witcher 3: The Wild Hunt** and **Cyberpunk 2077** currently) work.
-This tool suite is being made fully for research and educational purposes, and the dev team is in no way responsible of a hypothetical malfunction regarding the game or PC of the end user.
-It's completely open source, licensed under GPL v3.0, and in no way is it made to generate revenue.
-The precursor to this tool, W3EDit, was initially [developed by Sarcen](http://forums.cdprojektred.com/forum/en/the-witcher-series/the-witcher-3-wild-hunt/mod-discussions/58758-mod-editor) in 2015, around the time The Witcher 3 first came out.
+This repository was created to demonstrate how [CDPR](https://en.wikipedia.org/wiki/CD_Projekt)'s proprietary [**REDEngine**](https://en.wikipedia.org/wiki/CD_Projekt#REDengine) reads and writes file formats.
+And to experiment with the working of games running on this engine i.e. **The Witcher 3: The Wild Hunt** and **Cyberpunk 2077**.
+This toolkit is being made solely for research and educational purposes, and the dev team is in no way responsible for any malfunctions that occur from its use.
+Its completely open source, licensed under GPL v3.0, and in no way is it made to generate revenue.
+An ancestor to this tool was [W3Edit](https://drive.google.com/file/d/0B3axqSlhNHOOYmpkWk83TXRkZmM/view), initially developed by [Sarcen](http://forums.cdprojektred.com/forum/en/the-witcher-series/the-witcher-3-wild-hunt/mod-discussions/58758-mod-editor) in 2015, around the time The Witcher 3 first came out.
 After Sarcen stopped working on it, a few of us picked it up and continued from there.

-Currently, it allows reading and writing nearly every REDEngine file format to some extent.
-It can be used to create file modifications to the assets of the game.
-This is heavy WIP, so do make sure to check on it regularly.
+Currently, WolvenKit allows reading and writing nearly every REDEngine file format to some extent.
+It can also be used to create file modifications to the assets of the game, though this is currently beign actively worked upon, so do make sure to check it regularly.
 Our primary focus at the moment is progressing with support for the new game, Cyberpunk 2077.

 <div id="how-to-use">&zwnj;</div>
 <h3 align="center">How to Use</h3>